View The Planner

 - HSA savings balance.

-- Traditional and Roth retirement savings balances (includes all contributions).
+- Traditional and Roth Retirement savings balances (includes all contributions).

 - Retirement savings distributions - based on total need, and proportional to both spouse's balances.